johnnaksaing/BulletHell/ReadMe-en.md

 # BulletHell Shooting Game with in-house Game Engine

 **picture here**

 ## what is this project?
+- A 2D space shooter game
 - Bullethell Shoot'em up game using original engine
 - Using open-source Image Library "SDL2"
+- Currently supports Windows
 - Engine code in /Core/ directory

+## Language & Library
+This project is written in C++, the de-facto standard language in game programming & gaming industry.
+This project intentionally excludes the use of commercial engines(I.E, Unity or UE4/5) to learn the internal structure and workflow of the engine.
+Instead, this project uses self-made original engine using open-source library, SDL, which is designed in consideration of re-usability of other projects.

 ## Things to add
 ### Engine
  - memory control using **smart pointer**
- - JSONized level file & its file I/O in engine code
+ - JSONized or XMLized level file & its file I/O in engine code
  - UI
  - audio
+ - solution-generating batch file(using CMake or premake or sth..)

 ### Source : additional game content
  - bullet & enemy patterns